Critical Role campaign one: Reception

 In 2016, the show was nominated in the Streamy Awards for the "Gaming" category.

+Critical Role has been credited by VentureBeat as responsible for making actual play shows "their own genre of entertainment", and has since become one of the most prominent actual play series.
 By January 2021, the first episode of Campaign One had been watched 15 million times on YouTube.

-The show's length has been emphasized by multiple critics.
-In 2016, Ben Kuchera, for Polygon, wrote: "According to Geek and Sundry the show has reached over 37 million minutes watched, with over one million minutes watched per episode on Twitch.
-The show’s YouTube account has over 1.3 million subscribers, with over 10,000 paying subscribers on Twitch.
-What’s even more surprising is that following the story requires a substantial commitment on the part of the viewer.
-Episodes of Critical Role often last multiple hours, or may even be split into multiple parts. [...]
-The first episode now has over 650,000 views on YouTube, and continues to be viewed as people become fans of the show and catch up on past episodes".
-In 2017, Chris DeVille, for The Verge, stated Critical Role is "arguably the most popular and influential D&D liveplay series" and that "the YouTube archive of Critical Role’s first episode has accumulated more than 5 million views — this for a three-hour video almost entirely consisting of pals sitting around a table and acting out whimsical characters.
-Two years and 114 mammoth episodes later, their imagined adventures have spun off a comic book, an art book, and even a line of merchandise [...] — all in addition to inspiring countless works of fan-generated art, music, and literature".

-In 2017, Jevon Phillips, for the Los Angeles Times, wrote that Critical Role "is bare bones.
-Mercer guides the narrative action as dungeon master, and a group of players [...] sit at a table and play out scenarios — sometimes for more than four hours".
-Phillips also wrote that "combining the two — watching people onscreen (online or TV) who are playing role-playing games — would seem to go a step too far in terms of our need to be entertained. [...]
-The fact that these shows can average hundreds of thousands of views is probably lost on those who don’t regularly watch TV online (re: older viewers)".
-Ryan Teitman, for Slate, wrote "sure, it’s corny, but the actors sell their performances so well that you really begin to invest in their emotional arcs".
-Teitman highlighted the emotional impact of a devastating city-wide attack: "in the midst of the chaos, they search the streets, desperately looking for beloved friends and allies.
-And in those moments, I forgot that I was watching D&D—I only saw the anguish on the faces of each of the actors as everything their characters had come to love came crashing down around them.
-I wondered how they could possibly deal with so much death and destruction".
+Both the show's length and high viewership have been emphasized by multiple critics.
+Ben Kuchera, for Polygon in 2016, wrote:According to Geek and Sundry the show has reached over 37 million minutes watched, with over one million minutes watched per episode on Twitch.
+The show's YouTube account has over 1.3 million subscribers, with over 10,000 paying subscribers on Twitch.
+What's even more surprising is that following the story requires a substantial commitment on the part of the viewer.
+Episodes of Critical Role often last multiple hours, or may even be split into multiple parts.
+Chris DeVille, for The Verge in 2017, stated Critical Role is "arguably the most popular and influential D&D liveplay series" and that "the YouTube archive of Critical Role's first episode has accumulated more than 5 million views – this for a three-hour video almost entirely consisting of pals sitting around a table and acting out whimsical characters.
+Two years and 114 mammoth episodes later, their imagined adventures have spun off a comic book, an art book, and even a line of merchandise [...] – all in addition to inspiring countless works of fan-generated art, music, and literature".
+Academic Emily Friedman, in the book Roleplaying Games in the Digital Age: Essays on Transmedia Storytelling, Tabletop RPGs and Fandom (2021), highlighted the length of the first campaign – "447 hours, 39 minutes" – which "outstrips the entire runs of long-running livestreams like Dice, Camera, Action (141 episodes and roughly 266 hours) and the first campaign of the prerecorded podcast The Adventure Zone (69 episodes, roughly 103 hours)".
+She commented that "for new viewers, 'catching up' on Critical Role is a massive task, and one that is difficult to compare to other linear storytelling forms".
+Jevon Phillips, for the Los Angeles Times in 2017, wrote that Critical Role "is bare bones.
+Mercer guides the narrative action as dungeon master, and a group of players [...] sit at a table and play out scenarios – sometimes for more than four hours".
+Phillips also wrote that "combining the two – watching people onscreen (online or TV) who are playing role-playing games – would seem to go a step too far in terms of our need to be entertained. [...]
+The fact that these shows can average hundreds of thousands of views is probably lost on those who don't regularly watch TV online (re: older viewers)".